Fashion Merchandising Full-Time and Adjunct Faculty

 Professor Miller holds a Master of Education degree — with a specialization in Leadership in Higher Education — from Northcentral University, a Bachelor of Science degree in Marketing from Syracuse University, and an Associate of Applied Science degree in Fashion Buying and Merchandising from the Fashion Institute of Technology.

 Hilda Alfonso has taught at LIM College since 2009, starting as an adjunct faculty member and becoming a full-time faculty member in 2014.
+In 2019, she was promoted to Senior Lecturer.
 She currently teaches Textiles and the “What’s Trending” elective.

 Professor Alfonso has extensive professional experience in the fashion industry.
 Most recently, she was a Sales Manager for Ulster Weavers.
 She has also been a Production Manager for E.S.
 Sutton, Inc. (Kmart Private Label) and a Production Coordinator for Bentex Group, a company which coordinates licensed apparel for brands including Sesame Street, Disney, and Peanuts.

 Professor Alfonso holds a Bachelor of Science degree in Production Management Textiles from the Fashion Institute of Technology.